oigbokwe73/Data-Ingestion-Azure-Service-Bus-To-SQL/README.md

 5. Domain-Specific Customization: Configuration-driven development enables domain-specific customization by providing options and settings tailored to specific use cases.
 This empowers non-technical users or administrators to configure the application according to their specific requirements without the need for coding expertise

+  ## Contact

+For questions related to this project, can be reached via email :- support@xenhey.com

+﻿